 Melaleuca Alternifolia Leaf Oil

-In massage oils for pre and post exercise.
-Blending it with Plai essential oil makes this even more effective.
+In massage oils and creams for pre and post exercise, it relaxes muscular aches and pains so include it in massage lotions and oils blends.
+Blending it with Plai makes this even more effective.

 Use in anti-dandruff shampoos.

-Use it as an insect repellent by bending it with essential oils of cedarwood, eucalyptus and peppermint.
+Use it as an insect repellent by blending it with Cedarwood, Eucalyptus and Peppermint.

 Mix with Plai as a post exercise lotion or gel.

 Some individuals with sensitive skin may react if used in excess.

 Tea Tree Oil can be used neat on the skin in small amounts (such as on a spot or pimple) but is best used diluted as most essential oils are.